-Well, imagine you lived in 10th century Britain and saw a 1,000-year-old Roman wall or Stonehenge.
+Place yourself back in 10th century Britain and imagine you saw a 1,000-year-old Roman wall or Stonehenge.
 You wouldn’t understand how it was created: you’d assume something with incredible strength or magic must have made it.
 And what about mountains?
 You didn’t know about glaciers, volcanoes, or how long the earth had existed for.

 In this article, we tell you about the ancient creatures who allegedly lived on the Isle of Skye and the origins of the Old Man of Storr.